top of page

 Trinity Church, San Francisco Founded 1848

-1852 - The House of Bishops of the Episcopal Church elects the Rev. William Ingrahm Kip Missionary Bishop to California
+1852 - The House of Bishops of the Episcopal Church elects the Rev. William Ingrahm Kip, elected Missionary Bishop to California by the House of Bishops meeting in New York City

 1857 - Organizing Convention to form the Diocese of California